electricbookworks/electric-book-workflow/README.md

 	* Click 'Create Table'.
 (The default settings are usually fine.
 Play with them only if you need to.)
 	* Copy the Output and paste it into your markdown file.
 	* The Senseful tool starts some table borders with + where kramdown needs a |.
 Manually change the starting + in any row with a |.

-1. For complex tables, you must create HTML.
-We use easy WYSIWYG tools like Dreamweaver, which lets us paste a table from a formatted source like Word or LibreOffice, and then clean up the HTML easily before pasting the whole `<table>` element into our markdown document.
+For complex tables, you must create HTML and paste that HTML (from `<table>` to `</table>`) into your markdown files.
+We use a WYSIWYG tool like Dreamweaver, which lets us paste a table from a formatted source like Word or LibreOffice, and then clean up the HTML easily before pasting the whole `<table>` element into our markdown document.

+Add `{:.table-caption}` in the line immediately after a table caption.
+Kramdown uses this to apply the class `table-caption` to the paragraph.
+In our print output, this lets `print.css` avoid a page break after the caption, before the table.
+(According to publishing best-practice, table captions must always appear above tables, not after them.)

-### Images
+## Images

 *	Wherever possible, convert images to SVG so that they scale beautifully but also remain small in file-size for web use.
 *	Ensure that raster images, or raster/bitmap elements in SVG, are high-res enough for printing (e.g. 300dpi at full size).